Wallace Stuart is a new business established by two remarkable, intelligent and capable women, Sarah Stuart and Lesley (Lel) Wallace.

 Home arranged funerals – Will gladly work with you if you wish to care for the person who has died at home: see the Do It All Yourself section of the Good Funeral Guide website.

-Website – Useful information resource.
-No prices listed.
+Website – Really useful information resource.

 After the funeral – They are always there for you.
 Drop in for a cuppa and a chat anytime.
 People do it all the time.

 Prices – Very competitive indeed, especially considering the value of the experience you’ll receive, but they are determined to keep their fees low and enable everybody, including those on a budget, to have the best funeral possible.
 They say: “Our price structure is open and honest, we always provide an estimate for the family and let them know any changes as they add more items, or change their minds.”
 Do ring around other funeral directors and compare prices.
 We very much doubt whether many, if any, will be able to match these.

 A premium, professional service at a remarkably affordable price.
 We are very impressed by Lel and Sarah; we think they are really special people.
 You are very lucky to have them.

 Any decisions you take on engaging the services of a funeral director should be based on your views and research.
 You should not rely solely upon the views and opinions offered by the Good Funeral Guide.

 Lel and Sarah dealt with the funeral of my late mother.
 I couldn’t have asked for anything more in the respect and care they showed my mother.
 They were outstanding and nothing was too much trouble for them.
 These two girls went the extra “mile” as I wished the funeral to take place in my mother’s home town, which was over 90 miles away, that was not a problem to the girls.
 So many people commented that they had never seen more caring funeral directors – they were both so kind and helpful and the service and all its arrangements were beautiful.
 Mrs B. Pullen